 - A cystoscopy may also be done to look at your bladder, urethra, and the size of your blockage.
-During this procedure, your caregiver will use a scope to look inside your bladder.
+During this procedure, your healthcare provider will use a scope to look inside your bladder.
 You may also need to have urine tests done before your procedure.
-Ask your caregiver for more information about these and other tests you may need.
+Ask your healthcare provider for more information about these and other tests you may need.
 Write down the date, time, and location of each test.

 - Write down the correct date, time, and location of your procedure.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.